0LNetworkCommunity/libra-legacy-v6/verifiable_delay/vdf-cli/README.md

 ## Description

 This VDF implementation is written in Rust.
-The GMP library is used for arithmetic and greatest common divisor (GCD) calculations.
+The GMP diemry is used for arithmetic and greatest common divisor (GCD) calculations.
 We use class groups to implement the approaches described in the following papers: